-While this corn was growing, I made a little difcovery, which was of use to me afterwards: As foon as the rains were over, and the weather began to fettle, which was about the month of November, I made a vifit up the country to my bower, where though I had not been fome months, yet I found all things just as I left them.
-The circle or double hedge that I had made, was not only firm and entire, but the stakes which I had cut off of some trees that grew thereabouts, were all fhot out, and grown with long branches, as much as a willow tree usually shoots the first year after lopping its head.
+While this corn was growing, I made a little discovery, which was of use to me afterwards.
+As soon as the rains were over, and the weather began to settle, which was about the month of November, I made a visit up the country to my bower, where, though I had not been some months, yet I found all things just as I left them.
+The circle or double hedge that I had made was not only firm and entire, but the stakes which I had cut out of some trees that grew thereabouts, were all shot out, and grown with long branches, as much as a willow-tree usually shoots the first year after lopping its head.
 I could not tell what tree to call it that these stakes were cut from.
-I was furprifed, and yet very well pleafed, to fee the young trees grow; and I pruned them, and led them up to grow as much alike as I could; and it is fcarce credible, how beautiful a figure they grew into in three years; fo that though the hedge made a circle of about twenty-five yards in diameter, yet the trees, for fuch I might now call them, foon covered it; and it was a complete shade, sufficient to lodge under all the dry feafon.

-This made me resolve to cut some more stakes, and make me an hedge like this in a semicircle round my wall, I mean that of my first dwelling, which I did; and placing the trees or stakes in a double row, at above eight yards distance from my first fence; they grew prefently, and were at first a fine cover to my habitation, and afterwards ferved for a defence also, as I shall observe in its order.
+I was surprised, and yet very well pleased to see the young trees grow, and I pruned them, and led them up to grow as much alike as I could; and it is scarce credible how beautiful a figure they grew into in three years; so that though the edge made a circle of about twenty-five yards in diameter, yet the trees, for such I might now call them, soon covered it, and it was a complete shade, sufficient to lodge under all the dry season.
+This made me resolve to cut some more stakes, and make me a hedge like this, in a semi-circle round my wall, (I mean that of my first dwelling) which I did; and placing the trees or stakes in a double row, at about eight yards distance from my first fence, they grew presently, and were at first a fine cover to my habitation, and afterwards served for a defence also, as I shall observe in its order.